Blacktown

 How does the suburb of Blacktown compare to regional household patterns?

 Compared to Greater Sydney, the suburb of Blacktown shows distinct household patterns.
-This higher proportion of single-person households drives demand for smaller dwellings and different community services.
+This family-oriented profile influences local demand for family homes, schools, and children's services.

 What is the average family size?

-Families in the suburb of Blacktown have an average of 1.5 children, slightly below the Greater Sydney average of 1.6.
+Families in the suburb of Blacktown have an average of 1.5 children, matching the Greater Sydney average of 1.5.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of Blacktown?